Look, Remember and Reason: Grounded reasoning in videos with language models: CATER

 \section{CATER}

-\myparagraph{Additional training details.} We trained our \model{} model with the OPT-125M backbone until convergence ($\sim 600$k iterations) with a batch size of 1.
-We use the AdamW optimizer \cite{LoshchilovH19} with a learning rate of $1 \times 10^{-5}$, $\,\,\,\beta_1 = 0.9, \, \beta_2 = 0.95 \,\,\,$ and $\lambda \, \text{(weight decay)} = 0.1$.
+\myparagraph{Additional training details.} We trained our \model{} model with the OPT-125M backbone until convergence ($\sim 600$k iterations) with a batch size of 4.
+We use the AdamW optimizer \citep{LoshchilovH19} with a learning rate of $1 \times 10^{-5}$, $\,\,\,\beta_1 = 0.9, \, \beta_2 = 0.95 \,\,\,$ and $\lambda \, \text{(weight decay)} = 0.1$.
 We use gradient clipping with a norm of $1.0$.

-As discussed in the main paper, we train a joint model for the static and moving camera splits.
-In order to deal with the limited training set size, we augment the training set by \emph{jittering} the grid positions of the cones and the snitch.
-In detail, jittering grid positions means that we replace the groundtruth grid position with a neighbouring (8 connected) grid position with a fixed probability (we found $0.25$ to be adequate).
-Note that, only the input sequence to the LLM is jittered and the target sequence remains unperturbed.

-\myparagraph{Additional qualitative examples.} We include additional qualitative examples including both the static and moving camera splits in \cref{tab:cater_qualitative_supp}.
+\myparagraph{Additional qualitative examples.} We include additional qualitative examples including both the static and moving camera splits in \cref{tab:cater_qualitative_supp}, highlighting the surrogate tracking task.
 We see that our \model{} model can successfully deal with containment in both static camera (rows 1-3; \cref{tab:cater_qualitative_supp}) and moving camera (row 4-5; \cref{tab:cater_qualitative_supp}) settings, due to our rationale that explicitly tracks cones and the snitch.
 Note that the example in row 5 in \cref{tab:cater_qualitative_supp} from the moving camera split is especially challenging due to recursive containment.